 We are pleased to launch our Christmas range for 2017, and are looking forward to getting out and about to several festive events with our wreaths and seasonal plants.
 We will also have our stall at the Tortworth Estate Christmas Tree Sales Yard, which will be there throughout December.
-Have a look at our Christmas page for more information.

 Now that the herbaceous perennials on the nursery have begun to die back for the winter, we have started to cut back and tidy up the stock on the nursery, ready for next year.
 Now is a good time for you to get out in the garden and cut back your herbaceous perennials.
 However, it is best to leave those that are not quite so hardy until the spring.
 The old top growth will provide some protection from the worst of the winter weather, and can then be cut back when you see the new shoots emerging in February or March.
 Plants best left until spring include Penstemon, tender varieties of Salvia and Gaura, to name but a few.
 Top growth can also be left on varieties that have attractive seedheads, to provide some winter interest.
 Examples of these include many varieties of grasses, Echinops, Echinacea and Sedum.

 Now that we are heading into autumn, we are very much into planning for next year.
 This week, we have been busy potting up bulbs, ready for the first sales in the spring.
 We have also started to order plugs for next year that are produced via tissue culture, which include some of our popular ranges, such as Echinacea and Heuchera, as well as some more unusual lines, like Spiranthes and Roscoea.
 We are beginning to plan our events calendar for 2018, and looking at the projects that we have to do on the nursery over the winter.